MAKING IT ABOUT MORE THAN JUST 9 TO 5

 To do this, we need to create an environment that fosters authenticity.
 An environment that encourages employees to share who they really are.
 We need to dig a little deeper and find out what drives people.
 What inspires them.
 Then, we need to encourage them to take control of their destiny.
 By letting our employees identify where they want to go and what they want to learn, we can help them become a more well-rounded professional and find their voice.

-You still need to drive accountability and results for your business, so on the job training, up-skilling and following process is critical, but layering this with broader growth and development opportunities is when great things happen, and where we see staff realise their potential.
+You still need to drive accountability and results for your business, so on the job training, upskilling and following process is critical, but layering this with broader growth and development opportunities is when great things happen, and were we see staff realize their potential.

 At Bastion, we find that people love what they do because it means something to them; they are fully accountable and they have ownership.
 Bastion started from small beginnings, and our values today are very much linked to the sense of family, encouragement and connection that was part of our early identity.